spread-ai/docs-appsmith-fork/docs/reference/widgets/input.md

 To get phone number in a specific format or length, you can use the following codes:

-*Example:* if you want to validate international phone numbers starting with a plus sign (+) and a total length between 6 and 14 digits, use the following code inside the **Regex** property:
+For example, if you want to validate international phone numbers starting with a plus sign (+) and a total length between 6 and 14 digits, use the following code inside the **Regex** property:

 ```js